 You need to do a lot of post-harvesting tasks in your pineapple fields.
 There are some things which you must take care of the plants after they are harvested.
 Pineapples contain a lot of sap, and this is the main thing that damages the plant’s health.

 The only way to prevent this is by removing some leaves and cutting them off after you have harvested your plants.
 You can also remove the leaves from all branches that have damaged or withered leaves.

 When you are selling your plants, you will have to grade your pineapples.
 The first thing that you can do is to remove stems that come from damaged or withered plants.
 When you reveal the poorly formed pineapple, try to cut in it and sell only the better ones at a lower price.
 Pineapples are an important fruit in the world economy.

 You can store your pineapples in a cold, dry place to avoid discoloration.
 The ripening process of your plant will slow down the natural preservation process.
 The best thing that you can do is to keep the temperature above or below 50 degrees Celsius.
-Pineapple business plan sample is so important for all the business people to know for getting success in his or her business.
+A pineapple business plan sample is so important for all business people to know for getting success in or their business.

 Nowadays, pineapples are available in all shapes and sizes.
 Women and children, who used to pack them by hand with a long needle, have been replaced by modern machinery such as the Ampac Rotor Cutter.
 This machine is formed of a rotating corkscrew-like shaft surrounded by circular saw blades.

 A pineapple is placed on the shaft and is rotated around its axis numerous times while the saw blades cut off slices that fall into a waiting heap below.